Environmental variables allow you to fine-tune the synthetics job manager configuration to meet your specific environmental and functional needs.

 Davg,m = The average duration of heavyweight jobs in minutes.

-Here's how it works: This formula calculates your true job arrival rate by adding the jobs your system is processing to the jobs that are piling up in the queue.
+This formula calculates your true job arrival rate by adding the jobs your system is processing to the jobs that are piling up in the queue.
 Multiplying this total load by the average job duration tells you exactly how many cores you need to clear all the work without queuing.

 Formula 2: Forecasting a New or Future Location